ErikKalkoken/python-eveauth/README.md

 ### Usage

-First setup your EVE SSO app on developers.eveonline.com.
-The callback should be: `http://127.0.0.1:8080/callback`
+First you need to create an EVE SSO app for your script on [Eve Online's developers site](https://developers.eveonline.com/).
+The default callback for your SSO app is: `http://127.0.0.1:8080/callback`

+Then you can start authorizing your script with **eveauth**.

+Below is an basic example that show how you can use **eveauth**.
+It first authorizes the script and obtains a token.
+Then fetches the wallet balance for the authorized character with the token.
+The token can later be refreshed as needed.

 ```py
 import requests